Program Overview

 4. Hands-on exercise on computational tools for protein design.

-5. Modeling protein interactions through docking techniques
+5. Modelling protein interactions through docking techniques

 6. Hands-on exercise on computational tools for molecular docking.